Tag Archives: Partner News

 2. Optimize data transfer protocols: Choose efficient data transfer protocols that minimize the amount of data transmitted.
 For example, consider using compression or delta encoding techniques to reduce the size of transferred files.
 Compressing data before transfer can reduce the volume of data sent over the network, leading to lower egress costs.
 However, the effectiveness of compression depends on the nature of the data.

-4. Be aware of tiering: It may sound enticing to opt for a cold(er) storage tier to save on storage, but some of those tiers come with much higher egress fees.
+1. Be aware of tiering: It may sound enticing to opt for a cold(er) storage tier to save on storage, but some of those tiers come with much higher egress fees.

-There’s one more way you can drastically reduce egress, and we’ll just come right out and say it: Backblaze gives you free egress up to 3x the average monthly storage and unlimited free egress through a number of CDN and compute partners, including Fastly, Cloudflare, Bunny.net, and Vultr
+There’s one more way you can drastically reduce egress, and we’ll just come right out and say it: Backblaze gives you free egress up to 3x the average monthly storage and unlimited free egress through a number of CDN and compute partners, including Fastly, Cloudflare, Bunny.net, and Vultr.

 Why do we offer free egress?
 Supporting an open cloud environment is central to our mission, so we expanded free egress to all customers so they can move data when and where they prefer.
-Cloud providers like AWS and others charge high egress fees that make it expensive for customers to use multi-cloud infrastructures and therefore lock in customers to their services.
-These walled gardens hamper innovation and long-term growth.

 The bottom line: the high egress fees charged by hyperscalers like AWS, Google, and Microsoft are a direct impediment to a multi-cloud future driven by customer choice and industry need.
 And, a multi-cloud future is something we believe in.
 So go forth and build the multi-cloud future of your dreams, and leave worries about high egress fees in the past.

-The post Cloud 101: Data Egress Fees Explained appeared first on Backblaze Blog | Cloud Storage & Cloud Backup.
+The post Cloud Egress Fees: What They Are And How To Reduce Them appeared first on Backblaze Blog | Cloud Storage & Cloud Backup

 HYCU + Backblaze: Protecting Against Data Loss